Monday, December 20, 2010

 I can think that these "brand awareness" types of ads are mainly to boost stock prices.
 It is like the ads for IBM - no consumers today buy IBM products, so why advertise?

 And oftentimes, we as investors have no idea what is going on with the company.
 For example, when my Grandfather died, he left all of us kids some stock in Republic Bank of Texas.
 I sold my shares, probably to buy drugs.
 My unfortunate Sister kept hers, thinking she had the makings of a portfolio.
 A year later Republic Bank went belly up in the S&L crises.
 My poor sister - she also had an IRA with Lincoln Savings and Loan!
 As outside investors, we had no privy to the inside workings of the company, nor could we look over the books.
-The best we could do was read than annual reports and scratch our heads.
+The best we could do was read the annual reports and scratch our heads.

 Trying to find a gem of a stock and distinguish it from a paste diamond is hard to do.

 So how does one find the real unseen bargains in the stock business?
 For the average consumer, I think the answer is: You Can't.
 If you were an investment guru working for an investment bank, you might specialize in one industry and be able to know all the players, the start-ups and the market.
 You could read all the trade magazines and spot the trends, pick the winners and dump the losers.
-But you would do that for a living, 40-60 hours a week, and you would live, breath, eat, and sleep that industry, attend trade shows, visit factories, talk to CEOs, sit in on conference calls, write articles, read articles, and basically be a know-it-all about the widget industry.
+But you would do that for a living, 40-60 hours a week (or more), and you would live, breath, eat, and sleep that industry, attend trade shows, visit factories, talk to CEOs, sit in on conference calls, write articles, read articles, and basically be a know-it-all about the widget industry.

 Compared to that, we Joe Paychecks are lamers.
 All we can do is look at the stock price, perhaps recognize a brand name (and think, "Gee, I like that company, their products are neat and the service was OK!" which is really no indicia of future performance).
 The stock price tells us only what others think the company is worth, and often that is a skewed value.
 Because so many of those others are chumps like us, responding to quarterly earnings reports.